(1) Engineering and work practice controls.

 (c) Any other information which may be useful in assessing the reliability of administrative controls to reduce exposure to lead.

-(5) The employer shall ensure that, to the extent relevant, employees follow good work practices such as described in Appendix B, WAC 296-155-17652
+(5) You must ensure that, to the extent relevant, employees follow good work practices such as described in Appendix B, WAC 296-155-17652

 RCW.
 WSR 93-22-054 (Order 93-07), § 296-155-17611, filed 10/29/93, effective 12/10/93.]